Brutal Facts – No Need to Ask

 Join us for a one-day interactive learning experience which will transform your understanding of how major gifts are actually secured.

-and discovered that they all come from just five starting points.
+We have analysed 700+ origin stories of major funding partnerships and discovered that they all come from just five starting points.

-Come to this workshop to discover the reality of high value fundraising – does
+Come to this workshop to discover the reality of high value fundraising – does funding come from your intentional planning or do funders approach you?

 As a result of this session, you will be able to: